Voluntary Non-School Alternative Provision Standards.

 Safer Recruitment Policy Template

-Regularly monitor the SCR to check it remains up-to-date keep evidence of these checks.
+Regularly monitor the SCR to check it remains up-to-date keep evidence of these checks and actions you have taken.

 Medical Fitness questionnaires are now a part of the expected recruitment practices.
 You will have to refer staff to an Occupational Health Practitioner or other expert for further steps if the questionnaire flags up anything of concern.